Nathu03/Nathu03/README.md

 ## 🚀 About Me

-🎓 I have completed my **BSc in Computer Science & Software Engineering**.
-💻 With **5+ years of industry experience**, I’m a **Senior Software Engineer** specializing in full-stack development.
+💻 Senior Software Engineer with **5+ years of industry experience**, specializing in full-stack development.
-⚡ My passion lies in building scalable, high-performance applications with a strong focus on backend engineering, but I also love exploring frontend and mobile development.
+⚡ Passionate about building scalable, high-performance applications with strong expertise in backend engineering.

 - 🔭 Currently working on **exciting web and eCommerce projects**.
 - 🌱 Constantly learning and exploring new technologies.